LeonHartley/Coerce/README.md

 ```

 ## How do I request messages?
-To send requests, first we need to connect to the messaging server, assign an alias to our service.
+To send requests, first we need to connect to the messaging server and assign an alias to our service.
 Once that's done and we're fully connected, we can begin requesting messages.

 ```java
 final MessagingClient messagingClient = MessagingClient.create("test-client", configuration);